 STEM @ Home

 The STEM Center is committed to providing science, technology, engineering, and math activities to learners in southern Illinois whether you can reach us or not!
-Our STEM @ Home series is written for K-12 students in the St. Louis Metro East area, but these links and activities can be used by anyone who wants to learn.
-Each week we have a particular theme with activity options for different age groups, as well as multimedia resources to facilitate the type of learning that engages students.
-If you want to contribute a picture to our series or send questions to our educators, you can post to our Facebook page.
+Our STEM @ Home series was written for K-12 students in the St. Louis Metro East area during the Covid-19 shutdown, but these links and activities can be used by anyone who wants to learn.
+Each week has a particular theme with activity options for different age groups, as well as multimedia resources to facilitate the type of learning that engages students.

 This week’s activities celebrate the seasons by helping kids explore changing weather patterns!
 Set up your own personal at-home weather monitoring station and prepare to have an everyday learning activity while you social distance and learn more about the world.